 Major in Geography and Land Surveying

-The major in Geography and Land Surveying is based on a transfer articulation agreement between the Community College of Baltimore County-Catonsville and Towson University.
 Most students electing to major in Geography and Land Surveying will complete the A.A.S. degree in Engineering Technology with a concentration in Land Surveying at CCBC-Catonsville prior to enrollment at Towson University.
 The details of this 64-unit program can be found on CCBC's website.
 All surveying courses will transfer units.
-However, Towson University will only accept a maximum of 64 total transfer.
+However, Towson University will only accept a maximum of 64 total transfer units.
 Any Core Curriculum requirements not completed prior to enrollment will be completed at Towson University.
 Current Towson University Geography majors interested in this program should see the department chair.

-The program of study follows the guidelines for a major in Geography and Environmental Planning.
+The program of study follows the guidelines for a major in Geography and Environmental Planning with the exception of the requirement to fulfill the methods requirement with GEOG 375.
 A total of 39 units are required.
 (GEOG 101 is part of the A.A.S. degree.)
 The preferred course for fulfilling the regional requirement is GEOG 423 .
 Elective units (a minimum of 21) should be selected in consultation with the adviser, to complement surveying skills.
 GEOG 491 is strongly recommended for those with little or no work experience.
 Students may not substitute past work experience, nor use concurrent work to meet internship requirements, without permission of the department.
-A non-major requirement for this program is calculus, which may be taken at CCBC or Towson University, and which must be passed with a grade of C or higher.

 For further information on this program, contact the chair of the Department of Geography and Environmental Planning at Towson University (410-704-2966).

 Students in the Geography and Land Surveying major complete the Associate of Applied Science in Engineering Technologies with a concentration in Land Surveying at the Community College of Baltimore County (CCBC) before transferring to Towson University in their junior year to complete the Geography and Land Surveying program.
-It is also possible, but not recommended, to complete degree requirements in the program at Towson University before completing the AAS in Engineering Technologies at CCBC.
+It is also possible to fulfill some core and program requirements at Towson University before transferring to CCBC for the land surveying and engineering courses, then return to Towson to complete degree requirements.

 Code | Title | Units |